A System Model: ACME B2B Reseller Platform

 I stopped designing screens.
 I insisted that we conduct customer research to understand how venues sell tickets to resellers and visitors, how resellers sell tickets to visitors, and how the existing ACME point-of-sale (POS) and B2C sales features fit into all of that.

-I took what we had learned (and were continually learning) to create a system model the team could use as context for making B2B product decisions.
-As I’ve said, you build models incrementally, beginning with the simplest, most obvious concepts.
+I took what we had learned (and were continuing to learn) to create a system model the team could use as context for making B2B product decisions.

 System Model 101: Begin at the beginning…

-So, what was the business ACME wanted to disrupt?
+So, what was the business ACME was attempting to disrupt?

 Where do resellers fit in?

 The ACME product team believed that reseller sales was a new opportunity.
-How do resellers fit into the model as it stood?
+How did resellers fit into the current model?

-“Venues sell discounted tickets to resellers such as hotel concierges and discounters who sell them visitors.
-Resellers provide sales channels venues otherwise couldn’t create and support themselves.
-Venues sell discounted tickets directly to resellers.
-Resellers then sell tickets for more than what they paid the venue but for less than what the visitor would pay the venue directly.”
+“Venues sell discounted tickets directly to resellers such as hotel concierges and discounters who sell them visitors.
+Resellers provide sales channels venues otherwise couldn’t support themselves.
+Resellers then sell tickets to visitors for more than what they paid the venue but for less than what the visitor would pay the venue directly.”

 What does ACME currently provide?